-Our network interconnects the CPDs where we are present in Spain and the Netherlands, and it’s connected to some of the largest European Internet Exchange Points, such as Espanix, AMS-IX y DE-CIX.
+Our network interconnects the data centers where we host our infrastructure in Spain and the Netherlands, and it’s connected to some of the largest European Internet Exchange Points, such as Espanix, AMS-IX and DE-CIX.

 Our network is based on Ethernet with a minimum speed of 10 G, with 100 G aggregated ports.
 Apart from our interconnections to some of the largest European Internet Exchange Points, we are also interconnected to five Tier 1 telecommunication companies, and a considerable amount of other companies through private peering agreements.